On a notion of "Galois closure" for extensions of rings: The monogenic case

 \begin{theorem} Let $f$ be a monic polynomial with coeffiecients in $B$, and let $A=B[x]/f(x)$ denote the corresponding monogenic ring of rank $n$ over $B$.
 Then the ring $G(A/B)$ is a ring of rank $n!$ over $B$, a basis of it being monomials of the form

-where the exponents $e_i$ satisfy $0\leq e_i < i$; here $x_1,x_2,\ldots,x_n$ denote the images in $G(A/B)$ of $x\otimes \ldots\otimes1\otimes 1$, \,$1\otimes x\otimes \ldots\otimes 1$, \,$\ldots$\,, \,$1\otimes 1\otimes \ldots\otimes x\in A^{\otimes n}$ respectively. \end{theorem}
+where the exponents $e_i$ satisfy $0\leq e_i < i$; here $x_1,x_2,\ldots,x_n$ denote the images in $G(A/B)$ of $x^{(1)}, x^{(2)}, \ldots, x^{(n)} \in A^{\otimes n}$ respectively. \end{theorem}

 \begin{proof} If $A=B[x]$, then $I(A,B)$ is generated by the relations (\ref{fundrels}) where $a=x$.
-This is because the powers $1,x,x^2,\ldots,x^{n-1}$ of $x$ form a basis for $A$ over $B$, and the elementary symmetric functions $s_i(x^j)$ of powers $x^j$ of $x$ are integer polynomials in the elementary symmetric functions $s_i(x)$ of $x$ (reference?).
+This is because the powers $1,x,x^2,\ldots,x^{n-1}$ of $x$ form a basis for $A$ over $B$, and the elementary symmetric functions $s_i(x^j)$ of powers $x^j$ of $x$ are integer polynomials in the elementary symmetric functions $s_i(x)$ of $x$ (by the {\it Newton--Girard identities}; see, e.g.,~\cite[pp.\ 99--101]{vdw}).
 Hence the relations (\ref{fundrels}) for $a=x^j$ ($j>1$) are implied by those for which $a=x$.

 Now let the characteristic polynomial of $\times x:A\to A$ be given by $P_x(T)=T^n-s_1(x)T^{n-1}+s_2(x) T^{n-2}+\cdots+(-1)^n s_n(x)$.
 Then a direct construction of $G(A/B)$ is as follows.
-By the symmetric function theorem, the ring $R = \Z[X_1,...,X_n]$ is a free module of rank $n!$ (with basis given as above) over the polynomial ring $S = \Z[\Sigma_1,...,\Sigma_n]$, where the $\Sigma_i$ denote the elementary symmetric polynomials $\Sigma_1 = X_1 + ... + X_n$, etc. Using the coefficients of $P_a$, we get a map $\phi:S\to B$ defined by sending $\Sigma_i$ to $s_i(x)$.
+By the symmetric function theorem, the ring $R = \Z[X_1,...,X_n]$ is a free module of rank $n!$ (with basis given as above) over the polynomial ring $S = \Z[\Sigma_1,...,\Sigma_n]$, where the $\Sigma_i$ denote the elementary symmetric polynomials $\Sigma_1 = X_1 + ... + X_n$, etc. Using the coefficients of $P_x$, we get a map $\psi:S\to B$ defined by sending $\Sigma_i$ to $s_i(x)$.
 This allows us to construct the $B$-algebra $R\otimes_S B$, which is then free over $B$ of rank $n!$.